openspending/Farm-Subsidy/README.markdown

     python manage.py copier -c AT
     python manage.py normalize -c AT

+Repeat for every country.

 After all countries are imported, run search indexing:

     python manage.py fs_update_index

+After this you can update the total payments number on the front page like this:

+    python manage.py payment_totals